danymukesha/pca-pwa/README.md

 The user could easily obtain a pca plot without needing to configure or compile the application.

 ### Installation
-To install pca_pwa, you can use pip.
+To install `pca_pwa`, you can use pip.
 Open your terminal and run:

 ```python
 pip install pca_pwa